 ZP PERCH-GLEY PODZOLS

-Perch-gley Podzols occur in periodically or predominantly saturated sites (unless artificially drained) in which wetness is indicated by grey colours along with brownish or reddish mottles or peaty topsoils.
+Perch-gley Podzols occur in periodically, or predominantly, saturated sites (unless artificially drained) in which wetness is indicated by grey colours along with brownish or reddish mottles or peaty topsoils.
 The wetness is caused by the perching of water on a slowly permeable subsurface layer, although a groundwater-table may also be present.

-ZPF Perch-gley Podzols that have a moderately fluid or very fluid failure in some part above the podzolic-B horizon.
+ZPF Perch-gley Podzols that have a moderately fluid or very fluid fluidity class in some part above the podzolic-B horizon.

 Fluid Perch-gley Podzols